Neve-Project/neve-ports/USING_GIT.md

 ## Creating changes

-With these things out of the way, you can make whatever changes you like in the `nports` tree.
+With these things out of the way, you can make whatever changes you like in the `neve-ports` tree.
 You will then want to make them into commits, ensuring that those commits follow Neve's rules.

 To create a commit, you will need to first tell Git which changes should be